blawson69/PurseStrings/README.md

 The GM Notes field is a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor, and cutting and pasting from the web or a word processor like Google Docs, Microsoft Word or Pages can carry over formatting which causes problems in processing your Inventory.
 If you are having problems with inventory showing in chat, try cutting from your original source (the web, word processor, etc.) and paste into a text editor *first*, or create the content in the text editor itself.
 Then cut from the text editor and past into the GM Notes field.

 ### Characters as Merchants
-If you wish to use a character as a Merchant (as in previous versions of PurseStrings), you must make the Merchant token the *default token* for the character.
+If you wish to use a character as a Merchant, you must make the Merchant token the *default token* for the character.
 There are two ways to ensure the Merchant's Inventory remains up-to-date on the character:
 - If the Merchant token's name is the same as the character's name, the default token will automatically be updated whenever inventory changes.
 Be aware that all other token settings will be saved, including rotation, status markers, auras, etc.
 - If the names do not match, you will need to update the default token manually using the [`--update-merchant` command](#--update-merchant) **before** removing the token from the VTT.